Trucking in the 21st Century

 Where is the Industry Headed?

 The shortage is only getting worse in today’s times with the amount of freight needing to be transported growing rapidly.
-Along with this comes the struggles of finding the drivers of tomorrow, with more than half of the industry being older than 45.
+Along with this comes the struggles of finding the drivers of tomorrow, with the average age of the industry being 49.
 As the world continues on with its increased consumer habits, the gap of willing and qualified drivers available to move those goods widens.

 A possible solution to this problem seems to be the production of autonomous trucks, enabling more freight to be moved with fewer drivers.
 However, this is still currently more of a dream than an actual solution, with experts estimating fully autonomous trucking realistically not being around for another 20 years.
 At the rate the world is changing we do not have 20 years to wait on the technology needed.